Government Shutdowns Fail the American People

 The shutdown threatens food assistance for over 40 million Americans and disrupts federal services as lawmakers remain deadlocked over spending bills.

 - The shutdown that began on Oct.
-1 this year has entered its fifth week, disrupting federal operations and services nationwide and leaving more than 40 million Americans without food stamp benefits replenished.
+1 this year has entered its fifth week, disrupting federal operations and leaving more than 40 million Americans without food stamp benefits.

-- Congress failed to pass the 12 appropriations bills by Sept.
-30, triggering a shutdown amid partisan disputes over entitlement spending as the national debt hit $38 trillion.
+- Congress failed to pass the 12 appropriations bills by September 30, 2025, and partisan disputes over entitlement demands have stalled funding as the shutdown continues into November.

-- Five additional Democrats could help restore funding, lawmakers say, as three pilot unions and the nation's largest federal workers union call to end the shutdown amid federal courts disruptions.
+- Five additional Democrats could help restore funding, as three pilot unions and the nation's largest federal workers union urge an end amid federal courts disruptions, with 60 votes needed in the U.S. Senate.

-- It costs money to shut down the government and also to reopen it, while for 21 days the president and lawmakers dug in their heels, prolonging harm to services.
+- It costs money to shut down the government and also costs money to reopen it, while for 21 days the president and lawmakers dug in their heels, prolonging harm to services.

-- Lawmakers propose an automatic continuing resolution proposal to prevent shutdowns, citing House Speaker Newt Gingrich's 1995 precedent, while lawmakers and officials urge reopening to protect American families who will `suffer`.
+- Lawmakers propose an automatic continuing resolution proposal to prevent future shutdowns, citing House Speaker Newt Gingrich's 1995 precedent, while officials and lawmakers urge reopening to avoid American families who will 'suffer'.

 Millions of Americans could lose access to SNAP food assistance this weekend.
 Here’s who could be most affected